Vasista-Nampally-14/Stego-App/README.md

 - **Pillow** for handling images pixel-by-pixel.
 - **cryptography (Fernet)** for strong encryption.
 - **SHA-256 hashing** for verifying stego image download.
-- **Pure HTML/JS/CSS for UI**—no dependencies outside Flask and Python libraries.
+- **Pure HTML/JS/CSS for UI**—no frontend/interactivity dependencies outside Flask and Python backend.

+---

+## 🤖 AI-Assisted Development

+> Significant portions of this project—code, UI, and documentation—were built, tested, or refined with the help of modern AI tools (e.g. Perplexity, ChatGPT, Copilot).
+> Contributors are encouraged to use, review, and improve upon this code, regardless of background or tooling.

 ---